alpianon/pandoc-inline-headers/README.md

 # WORK IN PROGRESS!!!

-inline-headers.lua is ready to be tested, crossref-ordered-list.lua has yet to be written!
+inline-headers.lua and crossref-ordered-list.lua are ready to be tested

 This readme needs to be updated, too.